mammykins/diamonds/README.md

 Join me in a journey where I plot all the variable interactions using ggpairs and then go on to use linear regression to model the price explaining 97% of the variation using a few predictors.

-When you get that diamond quote be sure to compare?
 N.B.
 Search for diamonds on r-bloggers and you'll find something similar.